AutumnAC/Attack-of-the-Sentient-Breakfast-Foods/README.md

 ## Waffle

-The waffle will wander around the screen randomly and avoid the evil pancakes at all costs.
+The waffle will wander around the screen randomly and avoid the evil pancakes at all costs, since it will be destroyed if the pancake collides with it.

 ### Wander